 Sent by: HR Manager

-I'd like to welcome you to [organisation].
+I'd like to welcome you to [organization].
 We are excited that you have accepted our job offer and agreed upon your start date.

-Your meeting agenda, for the rest of your first day, will involve planning an orientation that suits your needs and setting some initial work goals with your manager.
-We have allocated the next two days for you to interact with your co-workers and understand about each of our departments in detail.
+Your meeting agenda for the rest of your first day will involve planning an orientation that suits your needs and setting some initial work goals with your manager.
+We have allocated the next two days for you to interact with your co-workers and understand each of our departments in detail.
 Meanwhile, you'll also have the opportunity to offer your initial deliverables for the department.

 Once again, welcome to the team.
 If you have questions prior to your start date, please call me at any time, or send me an email.
 We look forward to having you come on board.